Updated: Mar 23

 World Wildlife Day

-World Wildlife Day is celebrated annually on the 3rd March, the theme for 2020 is Sustaining all life on Earth.
+World Wildlife Day is celebrated annually on the 3rd of March, the theme for 2020 is Sustaining all life on Earth.
 We are all one and need each other to sustain all life on Earth.

 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) was established in 1973 but it wasn't until 2013 on the 68th session, the United Nations General Assembly (UNGA) proclaimed 3rd March World Wildlife Day.

 Would you like to get involved?
-Get to know your local animals and plants that are under threat, spread the word on social media or maybe something else.
+Get to know your local animals and plants that are under threat, spread the word on social media, or maybe something else.
 You can find other suggestions and more about World Wildlife Day here.